 1. Get Organized

 Nursing school isn’t a walk in the park.
-You’re expected to learn and retain a lot of information for many different classes at once.
-So it’s crucial to have a plan for how you take notes, manage your time, and manage your course materials for each class.
-And keep in mind that the sooner the better!
-It’s important to have an organizational plan before it’s crunch time for exams.
-It takes a lot of valuable time to go back and reorganize once you’re already weeks into your classes.
+You’re expected to learn and retain a lot of information for a variety of different classes and subject matter all at once.
+It’s crucial to have a plan for how you take notes, manage your time, and manage your course materials as you go.
+And keep in mind: the sooner the better!
+It’s important to be organized before it’s crunch time for exams.
+If you find yourself disorganized, it takes a lot of valuable time to go back and reorganize when you’re weeks into your courses.

 2. Make Friends

-It might seem silly to put a lot of effort into making friends in nursing school because your ultimate goal is to get your degree so you can move up in your nursing career.
+Your ultimate goal is to get your degree so you can move up in your nursing career… So it might seem silly to actively put effort into making friends at nursing school.
 But making friends can be a key part of performing well in your classes!
-Making connections with your peers can lead to study groups where you can compare notes and have in-depth conversations that can help you better understand the topics covered in class.
-Not to mention that the connections you make can give you a support network after graduating.
+Making connections with your peers can help form study groups where you can compare notes and have in-depth conversations that further your understanding of the topics covered in class.
+Also, the connections you make can give you a valuable support network after graduating.
 You never know what opportunities arise from the relationships you make!
 Plus, it’s more enjoyable to do the hard work of earning an education alongside friends that support each other.

 3. Ask Questions

 It’s common for students to feel uncomfortable asking questions.
-But if you’re confused about topics covered in class or if the lecture is going too fast, so are other students in the room!
-And nothing shows your professor that you’re an engaged learner more than asking questions.
-If you find yourself unable to raise your hand in the classroom, going to office hours is a great way to ask detailed questions to your professor.
+But if you’re confused about topics covered in class or if you feel the lecture is going too fast, so are other students!
+Plus, nothing shows your professor that you’re an engaged learner more than asking questions.
+If you find yourself unable to raise your hand in the classroom, going to office hours is another great way to ask detailed questions to your professor.
 Doing so can help you develop a relationship with them that may come in handy throughout nursing school and beyond.

 4. Practice Self-Care

-If you find yourself stressed out with your studies, always know that it’s okay to take a break to give yourself a positive work/life balance.
-Breaks are crucial to your ability to focus and retain the information you’ll need on your exams!
-So take a break by practicing meditation, doing a hobby you enjoy, or taking a nap.
+If you find yourself stressed out with your studies, always know that it’s okay to take a break.
+A healthy work/life balance goes a long way!
+Breaks are crucial to focusing and retaining the information you’ll need on your exams!
+So take breaks by practicing meditation, doing a hobby you enjoy, taking a nap, or anything else that can help you clear your mind and reset.
 There are many ways to practice self-care, and there is no one right way to do it.
-So find ways to decompress that work well for you so that you can come back to your studies with a positive approach.
+So be active in finding ways to decompress so you can come back to your studies with a positive approach.

-Not only do we offer scholarship opportunities for nursing school, but we also offer freedom, flexibility, job security, competitive pay, and a suite of benefits for our IntelyPros when it’s time to work as a nursing professional.
+Not only does IntelyCare offer scholarship opportunities for nursing school, but we also offer freedom, flexibility, job security, competitive pay, and a suite of benefits for our IntelyPros when it’s time to work as a nursing professional.

 So get the work/life balance you deserve and become an IntelyPro today!